home

 Awards for my work include ISU Outstanding Researcher Award (2018), the Apple Inc. Distinguished Educator Award (for use of iPads in innovative teaching for the classroom and fieldwork), U.S. Scholar Award (International Cartographic Association), International Geographical Union Scholar Award, Lary Ford Fieldwork Award in Cultural Geography (Association of Pacific Coast Geographers), and the Carville Earle Award (Historical Geography Speciality group of the American Association of Geographers).

-I serve on the elected AAG Regional Councilor for the Pacific coast states (APCG) of American Association of Geographers, as a elected member of the Executive Council of the Association of Pacific Coast Geographers, and as the Director of the Nature, Culture, and Parks Research (NCPR) group at ISU.
+I serve on national and regional positions within my discipline.
+I am the Chair of the American Association of Geographers Protected Areas Speciality Group (AAG PASG – national service).
+I have also served as the Vice-Chair and a founding member of this group.
+I have served as the elected AAG Regional Councilor for the Pacific Coast states (APCG – national & regional service) of American Association of Geographers (3 years), as a elected member of the Executive Council of the Association of Pacific Coast Geographers (APCG, 4 years), and as the former Director of the Nature, Culture, and Parks Research (NCPR) group at ISU.

-I am an active member in the American Association of Geographers (AAG), American Geographical Society (AGS), Association of Pacific Coast Geographers (APCG), and the Royal Geographical Society (RGS -UK/London).
-I present my research regularly at national and international conferences, including the International Geographical Union (IGU), and the International Cartographic Association (ICA) conferences.
+I am an active member in the IUCN (International Union for Conservation of Nature) with engagement in the World Commission on Protected Areas (WCPA), EUROGEO (European Association of Geographers), (AAG) American Association of Geographers, (AGS) American Geographical Society, (APCG) Association of Pacific Coast Geographers, and the (RGS) Royal Geographical Society.
+I present my research regularly at national and international conferences, including the International Geographical Union (IGU) and American Association of Geographers (AAG) conferences.

-Picture9I enjoy sea kayaking, camping, hiking, road cycling, rafting, and running.
+Picture9I enjoy kayaking, rafting, camping, hiking, road cycling, running and travel.

 To learn more about my scholarship, publications, teaching, and potential collaboration opportunities, please click on the tabs above.